 The twist is you can then email them and tell them that they didn’t win this time, but they can join your email newsletter list (make sure you ask them) to win other prizes.

-And in one easy swoop, you’ve recruited a whole bunch of people for your email marketing programme, which has a magical 3,700% return.
+And in one easy swoop, you’ve recruited a whole bunch of people for your email marketing program, which has a magical 3,700% return.

 39. Just Ask!